Dynamic Stochastic Approximation for Multi-stage Stochastic Optimization: Three-stage problems with generally convex objectives

-In order to solve problem~\eqnok{first-stage-cp}, we will combine the above primal-dual transformation applied to all the three stages together with the scenario generation for the random variables $\xi^2$ and $\xi^3$ in the second and third stage, as well as certain averaging steps in both the primal and dual spaces.
+In order to solve problem~\eqnok{first-stage-cp}, we will combine the above primal-dual transformation applied to all the three stages, the scenario generation for the random variables $\xi^2$ and $\xi^3$ in the second and third stage, and certain averaging steps in both the primal and dual spaces.
 We are now ready to describe the basic scheme of the DSA algorithm.

 This algorithm consists of three loops.
 The innermost (third) loop runs $N_3$ steps of SPDT in order to compute an approximate stochastic subgradient ($(B_j^3)^T \bar y_j^3$) of the value function $v^3$ of the third stage.
 The second loop consists of $N_2$ SPDTs applied to the saddle point formulation of the second-stage problem, which requires the output from the third loop.
-The outer loop applies $N_1$ SPDTs to the saddle point formulation of the first-stage optimization problem in \eqnok{first-stage-cp}, using the stochastic approximate subgradients ( $(B_i^2)^T \bar y_i^2$) for $v^2$ computed by the second loop.
+The outer loop applies $N_1$ SPDTs to the saddle point formulation of the first-stage optimization problem in \eqnok{first-stage-cp}, using the approximate stochastic subgradients ( $(B_i^2)^T \bar y_i^2$) for $v^2$ computed by the second loop.
 In this algorithm, we need to generate $N_1$ and $N_1 \times N_2$ realizations for the random vectors $\xi^2$ and $\xi^3$, respectively.
 Observe that the DSA algorithm described above is conceptual only since we have not specified any algorithmic parameters yet.
 We will come back to this issue after establishing some general convergence properties about this method in the next two subsections.